 Favor warmth and tone over attack and power.
-I just want Bach cello suites to sound phenomenal.
+I just want Parmegiani to sound amazing...

-Listen to a lot of small ensemble and solo acoustic, analog synth, vocal, weirdo jazz, classical, and lots of experimental stuff.
+Listen to a lot of small ensemble and solo acoustic, analog synth, vocal, weirdo and dad jazz, solo and small ensemble classical, drone, and lots of experimental stuff.
 Love good records from the 70s and 80s, and then current .aiff files from Bandcamp through the Schiit.

 Nicflight - I had a Bifrost multibit that was my first DAC and I thought it sounded great.
 I wanted to see if I could hear what 'more' sounded like, as in, what could all that "extra" internal stuff do to digital sound?
 The Gumby is indeed more - mostly more detail.
 I think if you're coming from the Modi maybe try the Bifrost first.
 Love Schiit's schit, generally.